Skip to Content

 As soon as your beard is long enough to start benefiting from it, get to work.
 The benefits of brushing your beard should never be underestimated.

-Once you’ve got around 3 to 4 weeks of growth, running a boar bristle beard brush through it daily will do it the world of good.
+Once you’ve got around 3 to 4 weeks of growth, running a boar bristle beard brush through it can help to make it look fuller.

 Beard hair is notorious for just growing in all sorts of directions.
 This makes it look thinner and less even.

-Over time, brushing the beard will train and guide it to grow in your desired direction.
+Over time, brushing the beard should guide it to grow in your desired direction.
 This is usually downward and toward your chin.

 You may hear different opinions about when to start combing your beard, but the 8-week mark is usually a safe bet.